Microsoft OPC Publisher

 One of AtMostOnce, AtLeastOnce, or ExactlyOnce.

-Defaults to the value configured via --qos command line or if not provided AtLeastOnce (QOS 1).
+Defaults to the value configured via --qos command line option or if not provided AtLeastOnce (QOS 1).

 BatchSize No Integer null The optional number of notifications that are queued before a network message is generated.